Andreastaru/node-postgres-boilerplate/README.md

 ### 4. Asserting and Controlling

-If you want to assert or control something, for example, errors: assert.doesNotThrow(db.yourQuery()), I recommend installing chai: npm install --save-dev chai.
+If you want to assert or control something, for example, errors: assert.doesNotThrow(db.yourQuery()), I recommend installing chai: `npm install --save-dev chai`

 ### 5. Learn more about node-postgres